konglomerat/projectdocs/README.md

 # Konglomerat project documentation

-Project documentation for some projects of Konglomerat e.V. in Dresden.
+Project documentation for some projects of the Konglomerat e.V. in Dresden.

 ---